treoa/test-task/README.md

 #### The test version can be deployed on your own based on Telegram as long as you have own Telegram bot API token

+### NOTE: Do not forget create creds.py file and put your API TOKEN there

 #### MORE TO DOS:
 - Migrate to Redis
 - Connect the SQL database